About Ivy & Co.

 From 2015-2020, Ivy & Co. had a brick & mortar in an old Warehouse in Lawai, Kaua’i, (Warehouse 3540), that had been repurposed as a space for small, locally owned businesses to get their start.
 When Kaua'i shops were forced to close due to COVID-19 in March 2020, Ivy & Co. went exclusively online.
 Currently Rebecca & a few other Kaua’i seamstresses sew all the handmade items.
 A clothing line evolved other the years with simplistic text logos that exemplify personality types & family roles in Hawai'i.

-Warehouse 3540 is also home to a screen printing business whom Ivy & Co. sources for their printed apparel.
+Kaua'i is also home to a screen printing business whom Ivy & Co. sources for their printed apparel.
 Sometimes styles, sizes &/or colors end up selling out.
 To ease this supply & demand issue, Ivy & Co. found a company in the mainland U.S. who is willing to print shirts, one-at-a-time, for online orders, in the case that an item is sold out.
-They use the same/similar make of shirts found in the shop on Kaua’i, so the quality is insured.
+They use the same or similar make of shirts found in the shop on Kaua’i, so the quality is insured.
+These print on demand items are labeled "made to order."
 Click here for more info on shipping & returns.

 Rebecca can foresee creating Ivy & Co. products and innovations for years to come.
 “In addition to creating new products, I love history, which is why I thrive on bringing new life to old things.
 Whether it be a 50-year-old muumuu, a vintage train case, or an old piece of furniture, I find each piece has its story.
 When we’re old and gray, that’s what we’ll have: our stories to pass on to the next generation.
 I like to create and preserve that history just a little bit longer.”